 INFO & FAQ

-I have designed this info, most commonly asked questions and answers for you all.
-As a Charleston wedding photographer, also quite frequently a wedding photographer in Hilton Head, South Carolina, as well as a destination wedding photographer, I am asked them.
+I have designed this info, most commonly asked questions and answers for all of you.
+Being that I am a Charleston, SC wedding photographer, also quite frequently a wedding photographer in Hilton Head, South Carolina, including being a destination wedding photographer.
 Please feel free to contact me at your convenience with any other questions you may have, that are not on this page.
+I will be more than happy to answer them.
 Thank you.

 Q: What is your wedding photography style?

-My wedding images are a combination of artistic, photojournalism and editorial.
-And I'll create a photographic timeline for you in concert with how you wish the day to flow.
-My personal style is to be respectful of everyone by being unobtrusive, assertive and always in the right place, at the right time.
-This day is all about you, your family and friends – and documenting this event is my honor.
-I promise to make sure that I capture it all, in a storytelling fashion.
+My wedding images are a combination of artistic, photojournalism, and editorial.
+My style is to be respectful of everyone by being unobtrusive, assertive and document the moments as they happen naturally always by being in the right place, at the right time.
+This day is all about you, your family, and friends – and documenting this event is my honor.
+I promise to make sure that I capture it all, in a very storytelling compelling way.
+In doing so the best knowledge I have gained over the decade-plus of capturing weddings with the client's approval is by creating a photographic timeline for them in concert with how they wish their special day to flow.

 Q: How long have you been a master wedding photographer?

-This is a huge honor for me to answer – the answer is 16 years!
-And I have been a photographer for more than twice that long, for 36 years.
+This is a huge honor for me to answer proudly for 28 years!
+I have also been a photographer and lighting expert for more than almost twice that long, for 46 years.

 Q: On the wedding day, what do you wear, and how many cameras/lenses do you carry?

 I am extremely respectful of your wedding day by wearing black on black.
-I have always looked at every wedding as the most important day ever, and I never ever take chances with any of my equipment on that day.
-For every wedding I carry three cameras with various lenses, strobes, extra batteries and a power pack, a white balance filter, cleaning wipes for the lenses, filters for light and a custom-made jacket to carry it all.
+I have always looked at every wedding as the most important day ever, and I never take chances with any of my equipment on that day.
+For every wedding I carry three cameras with various lenses, strobes, extra batteries and a power pack, a white balance filter, cleaning wipes for the lenses, filters for light, and a custom-made jacket to carry it all.
 Let's just say that the total amount of weight is over 40 pounds of gear, and yes, everyone knows that I am very serious about my craft to capture your entire day perfectly.
+If you want to get a better idea you can view the photos of me that many family and friends capture on my about me page.

 Q: Because every wedding is so different, can we see a full wedding captured by you?

 Yes, absolutely!
-The best way to see my work is to visit my portfolio (which you might have seen already) and my blog.
-At my blog you'll see the most recent weddings that I have photographed both here in Charleston and around the nation.
-The images on my blog will give you a great feel for exactly how I capture, and edit, weddings.
-If you wish to see additional images, please feel free to give me a call, or send me an email.
+This is one of the most important and best questions you can ask any wedding photographer and you should ask for a recent wedding where you can see the entire wedding from the beginning to the end.
+Another way to see my passion for the art is to visit my Featured Weddings (which you might have seen already) or my blog.
+On my blog, you'll see the most recent weddings that I have photographed both here in Charleston, and around the nation.
+This will give you a great feel & vision of how I capture weddings in any lighting situation & how I edit them to perfect wedding images.
+If you wish to see a full wedding, please feel free to give me a call, or send me an email.

 Q: How much do you charge for Coverage & Travel?

 For most locations here in South Carolina, I don't charge anything at all.
-If you would like me to cover the rehearsal the night before, and the rehearsal is more than 50 miles from Charleston, then yes, I would need a hotel room.
+If you would like me to cover the rehearsal the night before, and the rehearsal is more than 50 miles from Charleston, then yes, I would ask kindly if you could provide me with a hotel room.
 But for 99% of the South Carolina locations, there is no additional fee.
-Every destination wedding is always negotiated and agreed upon prior to the wedding to assure that this is not a huge extra cost for your day.
+Every destination wedding is always negotiated and agreed before the wedding to assure that this is not a huge extra cost for your day.

 Q: What will my investment be for my Wedding Day?